 (o) Rivers, Hills, and Mountains

-A 250 word Abstract in MS word along with 5 keywords should be sent to the convener at firstname.lastname@example.org on or before 15th September 2021.
+A 250 word Abstract in MS word along with 5 keywords should be sent to the convener at email@example.com on or before 15th September 2021.
 You are also requested to send a short bio-note (100-150 words) indicating Institutional affiliation, designation, email address, contact number, publication details and research experience as a single MS word file along with the abstract.
 Acceptance of paper proposals will be intimated on or before 30th October 2021.
-Since selected articles will be published in edited volumes, full papers may be sent on or before 30th November 2021 for consideration.
-We are contacting international publishers and publication information will be updated in the conference website as soon as we receive a response from the publishers.
-Papers should be between 6000 to 8000 words and must adhere to 7thedition of APA style sheet.
+Full papers should be between 6000 to 8000 words and must adhere to 7th edition of APA style sheet.
 Please use end-notes instead of foot-notes.
 Margins - 2 cm on all sides, Font - Times New Roman, 12 points, MS Word.

 We expect to hold the seminar at Kokrajhar, India in hybrid mode (Virtual/Online & Offline) from 9th February 2022 to 11th February 2022.
 The decision to hold the seminar offline will be subject to Bodoland University Rules & Government of India guidelines pertaining to permission for public gathering during pandemics.